December's Microsoft 365 feature roundup focuses on updates in Microsoft Teams.

-We advise to use cloud storage solutions such as OneDrive for Business and SharePoint where possible.
+We advise to use cloud storage solutions such as OneDrive and SharePoint where possible.
 We understand that sometimes there’s no choice but to use portable storage media such as a USB flash drive or an external USB hard drive.

 If you have a requirement to use portable storage media you must ensure that it is protected using BitLocker, this will protect the data if the drive is lost or stolen.

 Learn more about using portable storage safely